 What information do we collect?

-Personal information is any information that can be used to identify you.
+Personal information is any information that can be used to identify you either directly or indirectly.
 The type and quantity of information we collect depends very much on why you are providing it.
 In general, if you support Prostate Cancer UK via donating, volunteering, registering to fundraise, signing up for an event or buying one of our products then we will usually collect: